FY2024

 Sales of optical equipment related to LCD panel declined mainly due to a slowdown in capital investments for LCD panels as stay-at-home demand had run its course, resulting in revenues to fall.

-In addition to the decrease in sales, earnings declined from greater strategic investments in R&D and other activities to drive future growth, primarily for optical equipment, and shrinking profit margins from lower sales of such high-value-added offerings mainly for optical equipment.
+In addition to the decrease in sales, earnings declined from greater strategic investments in R&D and other activities to drive future growth, primarily for optical equipment, and shrinking profit margins from lower sales of such high-value-added offerings as optical equipment, optical equipment lamps and other products.

 Visual Imaging